-The Arkansas Municipal Water Company of Pine Bluff was incorporated on October 26, 1942 and purchased the water properties of the Arkansas Power and Light Company.
-The name was changed to General Waterworks Corporation of Pine Bluff sometime before 1946.
-In that year General Waterworks formed the Pine Bluff Water Company as a separate entity to reduce regulatory issues as the parent company operated in several states.
+The Arkansas Municipal Water Company was incorporated in Delaware on July 1, 1942 to acquire the water properties of the Arkansas Power & Light Company.
+The name was changed to General Waterworks Corporation on April 17, 1945.
+In 1946 General Waterworks formed the Pine Bluff Water Company as a separate entity to reduce regulatory issues as the parent company operated in several states.

 The following information is from various annual reports:

 The Company, formerly General Waterworks Corporation of Pine Bluff Arkansas, Inc., was founded in the year 1942 as the Pine Bluff Water Company and formed General Waterworks Inc. which became its parent Company.
 In 1967, International Utilities Company purchased General Water Works and in 1984, General Water Works was acquired by Lyonnaise des Eaux, a French company, which later became Suez Lyonnaise des Eaux.
 The Pine Bluff Water Company became affiliated with United Water Resources when General Water Works Corporation and United Water Resources merged in 1994, resulting in approximately 30 percent of United Water Resources stock being owned by Suez Lyonnaise des Eaux.
 In 1995 - Pine Bluff Water Company changed its name to United Water Arkansas.
 Finally, Suez acquired all the outstanding stock of United Water Resources in 2000.